 Signals of indicators:

-Trading is conducted above 30 and 50 daily moving averages, which indicates an attempt by bulls to turn the market around.
+Trading is conducted above 30 and 50 daily moving averages, which indicates the continuation of the pound's growth further along with the trend.

 Note: The period and prices of moving averages are considered by the author on the hourly chart H1 and differ from the general definition of the classic daily moving averages on the daily chart D1.